lmos-ai/lmos-website/docs/introduction.md

    Built on the principles of openness and interoperability, LMOS supports seamless integration of AI agents across diverse platforms and networks.
 By embracing open standards, LMOS ensures that agents from various systems can communicate, share knowledge, and collaborate, fostering innovation across industries.

 - **Agent Lifecycle Management:**
    LMOS enables real-world deployment strategies, such as canary releases and advanced routing techniques based on Natural Language Understanding (NLU).
-These features allow businesses to introduce new agent features incrementally, ensuring stability and reducing risk during updates.
+These features allow enterprises to introduce new agent features incrementally, ensuring stability and reducing risk during updates.

 - **Cloud-Native Scalability:**
    Leveraging Kubernetes, LMOS ensures cloud-native scalability, allowing AI agents to grow alongside your business needs.
 Whether managing a small number of agents or deploying hundreds across multiple channels (e.g., web, mobile, IVR), LMOS dynamically scales to meet the demands of your enterprise while maintaining high performance.